MadsGreen/SolrSetup/README.md

 # Install
-To install SolrWayback run the SolrSetup.exe and press "Install" This copies the files of the propertyfolder into your user folder and creats Java_HOME, JAVA_JRE & CATALINA_HOME enviroment variables.
+To install SolrWayback run the SolrSetup.exe and press "Install" This copies the files of the propertyfolder into your user folder and creates Java_HOME, JAVA_JRE & CATALINA_HOME enviroment variables.
+- The application looks for you java folder in C:\\, if you have java install else where you'll might have some issues.
+FYI after the insallation the application shutsdown, in order for it to work properly work.
+Just open reopen igen after complete installation.

 # Start SolrWayback
 To start up SolrWayback, press the power icon in the middle of the UI cirkel.
 This opens a TomCat window, which is your local host of SolrWayback.
 It also run a hidden cmd localhost which is your netarchive localhost.
+The application creates a new/updates the CATALINA_HOME envrionmentvariable each time you run the program.
+If you move your SolrWayback_package folder, the proper environmentvarible is set.
+You'll might get an error the first time you start the application after moving the folder, but just restart it and it should work.

-These windows has to remain open in order for SolrWayback to work.
+The pop-up window(s) has to remain open in order for SolrWayback to work.

 # Index
 In order to index warc files TomCat has to be active.